amirsolo/bootcampia-api/readme.md

 # Bootcampia API

-> Backend API for Bootcampia web application, which is a bootcamp directory app
+### Backend API for Bootcampia web app, which is a bootcamp management application

+### Built with Node.JS, Express.JS and MongoDB

 ## Features